frak-id/wallet/README.md

 The project is structured to support a modular and scalable architecture, incorporating Domain-Driven Design (DDD) principles and Infrastructure as Code (IaC) for efficient deployment and management.
 Below is a detailed explanation of the directory structure:

 - `src/app/`: Main Next.js entry point, encompassing all routing logic and pages.
 It orchestrates user navigation throughout the application.
+-
+- `src/types/`: All the shared types between the client and server, ensuring type safety and consistency across the application.

 - `src/module/`: Organized by domains, each representing a specific area of functionality within the application.
 For each domain (e.g., `wallet`, `login`), the structure includes:
     - `hook/`: React hooks specific to the domain, encapsulating logic and side effects.